Second stimulus check: Will you get $2,000, $600 — or nothing?

 At this point, it's most likely that people will still receive $600 checks, according to Wall Street analysts.

-That's because Congress would need to pass a separate bill to increase the stimulus checks — and it's unlikely that enough Republican lawmakers would vote in favor of higher payments, according to Hunter Hammond of Heights Securities in a December 28 research note.
+"In our view, the $2k cash supplement is unlikely to pass the Republican Senate given the strained fiscal conservatism in the [Republican] caucus," Benjamin Salisbury and Hunter Hammond of Heights Securities stated in a December 29 research note.
+"We still expect eligible recipients to receive $600, not $2,000."

-Even so, he said the odds of passing the $2,000 checks have increased — but still remain slim: "In total, we assign 30% odds (up from 10%) that a bill increasing direct payments to $2,000 will be signed into law this week," Hammond wrote.
+Even so, the odds of passing the $2,000 checks have increased — but still remain slim, Hunter said in a December 28 research note: "In total, we assign 30% odds (up from 10%) that a bill increasing direct payments to $2,000 will be signed into law this week," Hammond wrote.

 Another $385 billion needed